fullscreen background

 Advisor and Entrepreneur

-Karthik Hariharan has over two decades of experience in business strategy and execution, product management, go-to-market partnerships, and strategic alliances, including with Gliimpse (acquired by Apple), EdgeSpring (acquired by Salesforce), CitySearch (acquired by Ticketmaster), the Boston Consulting Group, SAP, and Cisco.
+Karthik Hariharan has over two decades of experience in business strategy and execution, product management, go-to-market partnerships, and strategic alliances, including with Gliimpse (acquired by Apple), EdgeSpring (acquired by Salesforce), CitySearch (acquired by Ticketmaster), the Boston Consulting Group, SAP, Cisco, and Apple.
 He received a BTech in metallurgical engineering from the Indian Institute of Technology, Madras; an MS in materials science from Northwestern; and an MBA from the Kellogg School of Management, where he received the Dean's Service Award for outstanding contribution to Kellogg.